Kristen Hamilton: International career

 Hamilton was called up as an overaged player to the United States U23 team on August 21, 2019.
 Five days later, she received her first call-up to the senior team due to a number of injuries.

 On September 3, 2019, Hamilton earned her first cap with the United States senior team, coming on in the second half for fellow Courage teammate Jessica McDonald in a friendly against Portugal.

 Personal life

+Hamilton was previously in a relationship with former New Zealand international Abby Erceg.
+She is currently in a relationship with former Current teammate Elizabeth Ball.

 Hamilton has experience in remodeling residential homes, including a bathroom renovation in Colorado.

-Hamilton was previously in a relationship with former New Zealand international Abby Erceg.
+In 2024, Hamilton founded Pitchside Coffee along with Kansas City Current teammates Elizabeth Ball, Vanessa DiBernardo, Hailie Mace, Desiree Scott, and Mallory Weber.
+Pitchside Coffee became an official restaurant partner of CPKC Stadium in 2025.